 Finally, the GPMT, together with all stakeholders involved, attached great importance on the timely and correct set-up of all Trial Master File (TMF) elements, including data integrity and all other audit relevant aspects of both Phase III clinical trials.
 As a result, none of the sites’ TMF audits revealed any significant findings.
 In fact, all of the audits underlined the immaculate performance of these sites while conducting these critical Phase III studies, that were designed for submission to regulatory authorities to secure drug approval.

-QPS Biostatistics and Medical Writing teams supported the Sponsor with the fulfillment of regulatory requirements, such as preparing the Clinical Data Interchange Standards Consortium package, preparing the Bioresearch Monitoring inspection package, responding to FDA’s Biostatistics Information Request and revising the FDA Prescribing Information (PI).
+QPS Biostatistics and Medical Writing teams supported the Sponsor with the fulfillment of regulatory requirements, such as preparing the Clinical Data Interchange Standards Consortium (CDISC) package, preparing the Bioresearch Monitoring inspection package, responding to FDA’s Biostatistics Information Request and revising the FDA Prescribing Information (PI).
 QPS supported the sponsor to help resolve issues and provide responses to meet FDA’s requirements in an accurate and timely manner after receiving FDA’s notification.
 With regards to the PI revisions, the QPS team assisted to confirm the FDA reviewers’ revisions and to clarify those in the package insert.
 This work included verification of FDA’s analysis, and communication with FDA to better understand their point of view and form a consensus.
 The QPS team also provided the Sponsor with an additional statistical analysis and an extra SAS dataset to meet the regulatory expectations efficiently and with good performance.